1888 All-Ireland Senior Hurling Championship

-The 1888 All-Ireland Senior Hurling Championship was the second staging of the All-Ireland hurling championship since its establishment by the Gaelic Athletic Association in 1887.
+The 1888 All-Ireland Senior Hurling Championship was the second staging of the All-Ireland Senior Hurling Championship since its establishment by the Gaelic Athletic Association in 1887.
 The championship began on 27 May 1888; however, no All-Ireland final took place and the championship remains unfinished due to the North American invasion tour of Irish athletes, an unsuccessful attempt to raise funds for a revival of the Tailteann Games.

 Tipperary were the defending champions; however, they were defeated in the provincial series.

 Teams

 A total of nine teams contested the championship, including four teams from the 1887 championship and five new entrants.
 Galway and Wexford did not field teams in the championship.
 Cork, Kildare, Laois, Limerick and Waterford all fielded teams in their respective provincial championships.

-Team summaries
+General information

+Nine counties competed in the All-Ireland Senior Hurling Championship: four teams in the Leinster Senior Hurling Championship and five teams in the Munster Senior Hurling Championship.

 Format

 For the first time the championship was organised on a provincial basis.
 Two separate championships were played in Leinster and Munster with the winners meeting in the All-Ireland final.